Sunday, April 19, 2026

 ROBOT MODE:

-Articulation is great, with joints for his head, shoulders, elbows, wrist, waist, hips, knees and ankles.
+Articulation is good, he has joints for his head, shoulders, elbows, waist, hips, knees and ankles.

 OVERALL: